twotabsofacid/garbage-collector/RN.md

 **Speaker Bio and Profile Picture**

-Anna Bialas [Please tell us about your background, projects you've contributed to, if any, and your interests.
-Links to your website, open source projects, place of work, etc. **Maximum 100 words**]

-[What communities do you identify yourself as being a part of?
-Why is this important in the work you do?]

-[Link to bio picture, e.g. https://profile-picture.jpg]

-*Note: Format for bio picture should be PNG/JPG/GIF, 256x256px.*
+Anna is a software developer with the story page at The New York Times.
+She first prototyped Garbage Collector (then a site for strangers to trade digital trash called "Trash Exchange") in 2017 as a summer intern at the Harvard Library Innovation Lab.
+She holds a degree in Media, Culture, and Communication from New York University.

-Sean Scanlan is a living human in the Northeast United States.
+Sean is a living human in the Northeast United States.
 He is an MFA candidate at Parsons and is interested in digital loss, hauntology, and political organizing.

 ![Sean Scanlan](photos/sean.jpg)